-Vernacular architecture (aka. traditional architecture) is a topic we are going to be referring back to often.
+Vernacular architecture is a topic we will refer to often.
 “Looking back before moving ahead” is a principle that any sustainable designer should cherish.
-Not only are our communities’ histories informative, they are also treasures that can enrich our lives.
-We all can choose to become part of the great story of our community, and leave it stronger.
+Not only are our communities’ histories informative, but they are also treasures that can enrich our lives.
+We can all choose to be part of the great story of our community and leave it stronger.

 In Part 1, I began illustrating why we should think of historic vernacular architecture as the “original green” in our communities.
 I believe that we can always create more sustainable places by first stopping and reflecting on the historic roots of our community.
 If we use the best ideas from the past, along with today’s technology, we can create some truly awesome architecture that just feels right in our towns.